nodejs/node/doc/api/tls.markdown

 Generally the encrypted one is piped to/from an incoming encrypted data stream, and the cleartext one is used as a replacement for the initial encrypted stream.

- - `credentials`: A credentials object from crypto.createCredentials( ... )
+ - `credentials`: A secure context object from tls.createSecureContext( ... )

  - `isServer`: A boolean indicating whether this tls connection should be opened as a server or a client.